Configuration guide

 Free tier limits

-The free tier supports one project and one active environment per Azure DevOps organisation.
+The free tier includes one project and one active environment per Azure DevOps organisation.

 Example configuration